Berkley High School: Sports

-Berkley's athletic teams currently compete in the Oakland Activities Association (OAA) with the exception of the Rugby teams (club) and the Junior Varsity hockey team (Southeast Michigan Prep Hockey League).
-Lori Stone became the Athletic Coordinator in 2012.
+Berkley's athletic teams currently compete in the Oakland Activities Association (OAA) with the exception of the rugby teams (club) and the junior varsity hockey team (Southeast Michigan Prep Hockey League).
+Matthew Rawlik became the athletic coordinator in 2024.

-Although the school nickname is "The Bears," the boys' and girls' Swimming and Diving teams are known as the "Bearracudas" or "Cudas."
-Their basketball court is known as the "Bear's Den".
+Although the school nickname is "The Bears," the boys' and girls' swimming and diving teams are known as the "Bearracudas" or "Cudas."
+Their basketball court is known as the "Bear's Den."

-The Berkley football team, soccer teams, and track & field teams compete at Hurley field located less than a half-mile from the high school at Anderson Middle School.
-The field was renovated during the spring of 2002 and re-opened with many new facilities at the beginning of the 2002–2003 school year.
-The field was also updated in 2010 with a new track and 2012 with a new turf field.
+The Berkley football team, soccer teams, and track & field teams compete at Hurley Field, located less than a half-mile from the high school at Anderson Middle School.
+The field was renovated during the spring of 2002 and reopened with many new facilities at the beginning of the 2002–2003 school year.
+The field was also updated in 2010 with a new track and in 2012 with a new turf field.
 The field is also used for many other high school tournaments, community sporting events, and semi-pro soccer leagues.
-Next to Hurley Field is Pop Lewis field where the high school baseball games are held along with other community baseball leagues.
+Next to Hurley Field is Pop Lewis Field, where the high school baseball games are held along with other community baseball leagues.
 The softball teams play at the two neighboring fields located south of Pop Lewis field.
 The tennis courts are also next to Hurley Field.
-Berkley Varsity Hockey and JV/Prep Hockey competed at the Berkley Ice Arena, which is also adjacent to Hurley Field and tennis courts, before it closed in 2016 due to a coolant leak, the hockey teams have since played the rest of the 2016–17 season at Joe Louis Arena. in the 17-18 season, the varsity hockey team played out of Oak Park, and JV hockey played out of Royal Oak.
-Since the 19-20 season, the hockey team has merged with Royal Oak and other surrounding area schools named "M1 Griffins Unified" and competes out of Royal Oak's John Lindell Ice Arena.
+Berkley Varsity Hockey and JV/Prep Hockey competed at the Berkley Ice Arena, which is also adjacent to Hurley Field and tennis courts, before it closed in 2016 due to a coolant leak; the hockey teams have since played the rest of the 2016–17 season at Joe Louis Arena.
+In the 2017–18 season, the varsity hockey team played out of Oak Park, and JV hockey played out of Royal Oak.
+Since the 2019–20 season, the hockey team has merged with Royal Oak and other surrounding area schools named "M1 Griffins Unified" and competes out of Royal Oak's John Lindell Ice Arena.
 The cross-country team competes at Catalpa Oaks County Park in Southfield and Memorial Park in Royal Oak.
 The golf team competes at Detroit Golf Club and won their league with an undefeated record in 2009.
 The bowling team competes at Hartfield Lanes.
-The Lacrosse team is known as M1 and is merged with Royal Oak athletics.
+The lacrosse team is known as M1 and is merged with Royal Oak athletics.
 The rest of the teams compete within the school building or outside (rugby) on other school grounds.

 The BHS boys rugby team was the state champion in 2013 after an undefeated season, and the girls rugby team was state runner-up that year as well.

+FIRST Robotics Competition

+FRC Team 247, known as "Da Bears," is the FIRST Robotics Competition (FRC) team representing Berkley High School in Berkley, Michigan.
+Founded in 1999, the team competes in the FRC, an international high school robotics program that challenges students to design, build, and program robots for themed annual competitions.
+Team 247 has been a continuous participant in the Michigan FRC district since its inception and is recognized for both competitive success and community involvement.